Child falls from windows continues to be a worldwide epidemic

 Window type and falls from windows

-Adjacent furniture and falls from windows
+Adjacent furniture and child falls from windows

 4% of window falls involved adjacent furniture that raised the child closer to the window.
 This number is also low due to low availability of data.
 Only 5% of the cases had information on this topic.
 However if you extrapolate the numbers, you could justify a percentage as high as 80% where child falls from windows involved adjacent furniture or other items they could step upon.

-Landing surface and window fall injuries
+Landing surface and child window fall injuries

 There was only information regarding the landing surface in 24% of the child window fall occurrences.
 Of these, 40% landed on hard surfaces such as concrete or asphalt, 43% landed on firm surfaces such as dirt, and 16% landed on soft surfaces such as bushes.
 Those who landed on hard surfaces were more likely to sustain head injuries.
 The authors state, “In a window fall, the 2 factors that determine the amount of energy transferred to a child’s body on impact with the landing surface are the height of the fall and the energy-absorbing capacity of the surface.
 Therefore, window fall prevention efforts also should consider the properties of the surfaces below windows.”

-Public awareness of falls from windows
+Public awareness of child falls from windows

 The rates of child falls from windows were much higher before 1996.
 There may have been a positive effect of public awareness and local programs such as “Kids Can’t Fly”, which promoted the use of window guards to prevent child falls from windows.